papir805/ElectroniCart-Sales-Analysis/README.md

 # Technical Analysis
-All pivot tables, graphs, and calculations used to perform this analysis are contained within the Excel workbook found in this repository.
+All pivot tables and graphs in this analysis are contained within the [Excel workbook](https://github.com/papir805/ElectroniCart-Sales-Analysis/blob/master/data/electronicart_data_cleaned_final.xlsx) found in this repository.
+The SQL queries used to perform additional calculations can be found [here](https://github.com/papir805/ElectroniCart-Sales-Analysis/tree/master/sql_queries).